The CPU usage in Windows 8, 8.1, and 10 can sometimes be a problem. For users on older PCs, it can render a computer useless.

-In the case that you have programs, services, and other factors spiking your CPU usage in Windows 10, there’s some steps you can take to help limit it so that you can use your computer normally.
+In the case that you have programs, services, and other factors spiking your CPU usage in Windows 10, there are some steps you can take to help limit it so that you can use your computer normally.

 Let’s look at how to limit CPU usage in Windows 10 with a few different methods.